AdaCore/training_material/courses/rust_essentials/200_error_handling/06-error_trait.rst

 :rust:`source()` **method**

   * Key to *Error Chaining*
-  * Allows you to peel back layers of error to find root cause
+  * Allows peeling back layers of error to find root cause
   * E.g., a "network error" caused by a "timeout"

 .. note::